codythompson/super-tracks-editor/README.md

 ## image editor

-- add functionality and control bar buttons for editing width and color
+- add control bar buttons for editing width, color
-- add functionality and control bar buttons for selecting multiple in-active connections
 - save button

+### nice to have / future
+- add/remove layer button in control bar
+- variable line count (i.e. 2 or more, looks like tracks)
+- line textures
+- background images
+- simple shapes (i.e. rect at)
-- svg patterned transparent background
+- checker pattern background (indicates transparency)

+## map editor

 - refactor control bar for use in both editors
 - create map editor component to encapsulate map editor only logic/jsx

-## map editor

 - add support typing a hyphen into resize dialog for negative values

 ### nice to have / future
 - place track is a little wonky, make it less wonky